10 to 20 Times More Likely to Default

 Business lenders have approval algorithms that their computers run on businesses

-As you can see from the above examples what they have found is that if you operate your business from a cell phone, or from a residence, or from a free email provider, or as a sole proprietor then any one of those items has already shown you to be 10 to 20 times more likely to default on their loan.
-That gets your business categorized as a very high risk of default and therefore you will only be eligible for very high interest rates, much smaller loan amounts and extremely short repayment periods.
+As you can see from the above examples what they have found is that if a business operates solely from a cell phone, or from a residence, or from a free email provider, or as a sole proprietor then any one of those items has already shown the business to be 10 to 20 times more likely to default on their loan.
+That gets the business categorized as a very high risk of default and therefore will only be eligible for very high interest rates, much smaller loan amounts and extremely short repayment periods.

 There are many more of the high-risk category items that lender algorithms are now looking at.
-Inside our system we show you all these High-Risk categories and how to position your business to be viewed as a low risk of default, thereby increasing your opportunities for more approvals, higher amounts, and better terms.
+Inside our system we show all these High-Risk categories and how to position your business prospects to be viewed as a low risk of default, thereby increasing their opportunities for more approvals, higher amounts, and better terms.